 Yet while we can all agree that fake news is an issue, how to get rid of it is a more complicated issue.
 The defense against the rise of fake news will need to be multi-pronged; governments, the media, and the big internet companies will all need to play an important role.
-But no matter what they do, there’ll always be fake news that makes it through.
+But no matter what they do, there’ll always be fake images and news that makes it through.
 As such, perhaps the best defense is teaching citizens how to spot fake news; if they can see it, then the influence will reduce significantly.

 On the front line of this education will be librarians.
 Check out the infographic below to see how they can help.